Aitslab/training/README.md

 9. Try solving specific tasks you are interested in, e.g. from your research project or daily life, using machine learning, and just continue learning the things that are required to solve these tasks.

-10. Learn about more advanced topics that suit your interests: docker/singularity, continuous integration, parallel programming
+10. Learn about more advanced topics that suit your interests: docker/singularity, continuous integration/unit testing/build automatization, parallel programming